syanix/SupplyChainSystem/context-cicd.md

 Separate workflows for staging and production deployments:

 - Accept an optional build ID parameter
+- Accept an optional run ID parameter to specify which workflow run contains the artifacts
+- Automatically find the latest successful build if no run ID is specified
 - Download the specified build (or latest if not specified)
 - Deploy to the appropriate environment
 - Perform health checks after deployment